kshootmania/legacy-cpp-ksh-parser/ksh_format.md

         - "`167`"
             - The top lane zoom behavior is updated (from a simple move to a 3D rotation).
             - The lane zoom values are not restricted between -300 and 300.
+        - "`171`"
+            - The maximum polyphony of laser slams is changed to 1.
+            - The maximum polyphony of keysounds is changed to 1.
 - "`information`" (default:"")
     - The optional information shown in song selection
     - Line break is not supported